dcTeam23/course/content/fundamentals/Markdown.md

 ![Screenshot of rendered GitHub Markdown showing a code block.
 The words "git status," "git add," and "git commit" appear in a fixed-width typeface, highlighted in light gray.](https://raw.githubusercontent.com/github/docs/9f44a2760a72835a19c18689b83098cd03c79ffc/assets/images/help/writing/code-block-rendered.png)

-For more information, see "[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)."
+For more information, see "[Creating and Highlighting Code Blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)."

-{% data reusables.user-settings.enabling-fixed-width-fonts %}

 ## Supported color models